SEB-Core/mongoose-recipes/README.md

 · · · · · · · · · · · · · · · · · · · ·

-In `authController.js`, you'll render this EJS page after the user registers.
+In `authController.js`, you'll render this page after the user registers.

 In `registerUser`, replace your `res.send` with this: